-The Top 13 Best Top-Down RPGs That Are Absolutely Incredible - Gameranx
+The Top 15 Best Top-Down RPGs That Are Absolutely Incredible - Gameranx

 Release Date: September 2017

 This is the sequel to 2014’s Divinity: Original Sin, so you can expect the same kind of thing, but way better.
 Divinity: Original Sin 2 is set in the fantasy world of Rivellon, hundreds of years after the first game.
-The living people in this world have an energy source called ‘The Source’, and individuals known as ‘Sourcerers’ can manipulate the Source so they can cast spells or enhance their combat.
-Upon its release, this game was a huge critical and commercial success, with the title selling over a million copies in two months (now that is mightily impressive) and has since been called one of the best role-playing games of all time, with special praise going to the complex combat mechanic.
+The living people in this world have an energy source called ‘The Source,’ and individuals known as ‘Sourcerers’ can manipulate the Source to cast spells or enhance their combat.
+Upon its release, this game was a huge critical and commercial success, with the title selling over a million copies in two months, and it has since been called one of the best role-playing games of all time, with special praise going to its complex combat mechanic.

 #5 Pillars of Eternity